 This is simply the amount of risk you're comfortable taking.
-To help you decide your investor profile, you can complete the questionnaire in 'Your guide to enrolling' - or go to www.planforlife.ca It will tell you if your investment approach is conservative, moderate or aggressive.
+To help you decide your investor profile, you can complete the questionnaire in 'Your guide to enrolling'.
+It will tell you if your investment approach is conservative, moderate or aggressive.